gschup/ggrs-website/content/docs/getting-started/quick-start.md

 ## Main Loop

 In your main game loop, you should call `advance_frame(...)` in fixed intervals.
 How to do that exactly depends heavily on your software stack.
-You can also check out [this article](https://medium.com/@tglaiel/how-to-make-your-game-run-at-60fps-24c61210fe75) or [this article](https://gafferongames.com/post/fix_your_timestep/) to learn more about running your own gameloop.
+You can also check out 👉[this article](https://medium.com/@tglaiel/how-to-make-your-game-run-at-60fps-24c61210fe75) or 👉[this article](https://gafferongames.com/post/fix_your_timestep/) to learn more about running your own gameloop.

-Please see [BoxGame P2P](https://github.com/gschup/ggrs/tree/main/examples/box_game/box_game_p2p.rs), [BoxGame Spectator](https://github.com/gschup/ggrs/tree/main/examples/box_game/box_game_spectator.rs) or [BoxGame SyncTest](https://github.com/gschup/ggrs/tree/main/examples/box_game/box_game_synctest.rs) for a full code example.
+Please see 👉[BoxGame P2P](https://github.com/gschup/ggrs/tree/main/examples/box_game/box_game_p2p.rs), 👉[BoxGame Spectator](https://github.com/gschup/ggrs/tree/main/examples/box_game/box_game_spectator.rs) or 👉[BoxGame SyncTest](https://github.com/gschup/ggrs/tree/main/examples/box_game/box_game_synctest.rs) for a full code example.

 ### Handling Requests